"Actionable Insights to Fuel Your Growth"

 Government Focus on Carbon Neutrality to Push Market Growth in Europe

-Europe also holds a notable share in the market owing to the growing demand for energy storage solutions that support the integration of renewable sources, such as solar and wind, into the grid.
+Europe is the third leading region expected to grow with a valuation of USD 1.41 billion in 2025.
+The region also holds a notable share in the market owing to the growing demand for energy storage solutions that support the integration of renewable sources, such as solar and wind, into the grid.
 With policies, such as the European Green Deal and ambitious carbon neutrality targets, many European countries are incentivizing investments in energy storage systems.
+The U.K. market continues to grow, projected to reach a market value of USD 0.16 billion in 2025.
 In the first half of 2024, renewables accounted for 50% of public electricity generation in the EU, a milestone for the region.
 Eurelectric highlighted that 74% of power came from renewable and low-carbon sources, including nuclear, up from 68% in 2023.
 The association noted that the pace of decarbonization in Europe is unprecedented.
 This has spurred the adoption of advanced battery storage inverters that ensure efficient power conversion and grid stability.
+Germany is foreseen to gain USD 0.34 billion in 2025, while Italy is expected to stand at USD 0.23 billion in the same year.

 Surging Deployment of Renewable Energy to Positively Impact the Market in the Rest of the World

-The rest of the world, including countries of the Middle East & Africa and Latin America, is showing positive growth in the market owing to the rise in the share of renewable energy in the energy mix.
+The rest of the world is the fourth leading region anticipated to attain USD 0.29 billion in 2025.
+Countries of the Middle East & Africa and Latin America, is showing positive growth in the market owing to the rise in the share of renewable energy in the energy mix.
 The growth in the deployment of solar and wind energy coupled with the battery energy storage system is expected to have a positive impact on the market in the region.
 Brazil is showing rapid growth in the region as it generated 91% of its electricity from clean sources in 2023, with hydropower making up 60%.
 Its share of wind and solar energy was 21%, higher than the global average of 13% and Argentina’s 12% but lower than Chile’s 32%.

 Key Market Players are Launching New Products To Support Various Applications